-In this post I will try to present some of them and to give some intuition what are possible applications for them.
+In this post, I will try to present some of them and give some intuition on what are possible applications for them.
 This article is focused more on the applications rather than on mathematical foundations.
-Moreover, it attempts to highlight that idea of Optics goes much, much further than manipulation of nested records.
+Moreover, it attempts to highlight that idea of Optics goes much, much further than the manipulation of nested records.

 Optics are a group of purely functional abstractions to manipulate (get, set, modify, …) immutable objects.

 All illustratory code used in this article may be found in accompanying repo.